Co-founder/Director/Lead Instructor

 I have lived in Canada since 2016 working for outdoor schools in BC, the Yukon and the Northwest Territories, and have had the privilege of working closely with the Dene peoples whose rich culture and territory have been humbling teachers for me.
 I have studied with Wilderness Awareness School and the Animas Valley Institute and have learned to find deep nourishment in the animate landscape, in the unfolding mystery of my soul’s journey, and in the special honour of meeting and guiding others, young and old.

-I am a student of myth and ancestral ways of being, with special intrigue in storytelling, traditional music, basketry and working with hides and leather.
+I am a student of myth and ancestral ways of being, with special intrigue in storytelling, traditional music, basketry, hide tanning and leatherwork.
 At any given time I can be found collecting wild plants, following the calls of birds, or tracking other mysteries through the land, and through my life.
 I write poetry, perform traditional Gaelic stories and songs in my band Siarimis, and lead a Latin band called El Combo Cumbialandia.

 -----------------